Justin01Wu/WebApp/jersey2/Api_tips.md

 	}
 ```

-## Testing

-+ Sometimes, we can add extra fields on api for troubleshooting or integration testing, for example:
-	+ You can add sequence Id or updated date to test if a record was updated properly in previous step
-+ Integration test:
-	+ for HTTP GET, it is easy, because you can connect the system to prod Db copy.
-	+ But sometimes it is hard to prepare good data for post and put.
-So we can add a test flag on it: if it is true, we skip or roll back real job on server side.
-	+ In this way, it can test most of function without change the real data.
-	+ It means the test cases can run for ever on the same data.

-## Verify API Interface
+## Testing and Verify API Interface
-+ Most of APIs are using reflection of Java object to generate json structure.
+1. Most of APIs are using reflection of Java object to generate json structure.
 	+ Sometimes we don't know if it's field name is changed.
-	+ specially it is extended or deeply embedded in the parent class.
+Specially it is extended or deeply embedded in the parent class.
+	+ It will change api request and response structure when a Java class is refactoring
  	+ So we need to test if json structure is silently changed or not, which is most dangerous thing on Jackson.
-+ We can use Integration test to test if json structure is silently changed or not.
+	+ so please try your best to write a unit test to avoid accidental refactoring,
+	+ sample: AuthorizeDTOtest or contractPricingresultDTOTest or UserextTest in jesery2
-+ We can also use Jackson ObjectMapper to verify if Java class structure is aligned with a Json structure:
+1. We use dJackson ObjectMapper to verify if Java class structure is aligned with a Json structure:
 ```java
     ObjectMapper mapper = new ObjectMapper();
     String origJsonDataFile = UserExtTest.class.getSimpleName() + ".json";